 The Hmong people are in the U.S. as victims of US policies in the Vietnam War and then victims of persecution by Laos after the war.
 There are others who supported the U.S. but are still in Asia, facing persecution for their support of America.
 Many escaped to Thailand, but many of them have been forced back to Laos.
-For example, below is a video from Doctors Without Borders reminding us of the reality of forced repatriation:

 Many Americans mistake them for Chinese or Vietnamese, but the many Hmong immigrants in our nation are from a distinct culture.
 Most of the adults were born in Laos and grew up as mountain farmers from northern Laos, before they were recruited to fight a bloody secret war for the United States.